Last updated on May 25th, 2020

 - History of addresses where you lived in the past 5 years along with start date and end date.
 The dates do not need to be exact if you don’t remember them but try to be as accurate as possible.
 You don’t need to give proof of these addresses either.

-- Passport of your child who is included in your application, if any
+- Passport of your child, if included in your application

 - Details of your parents including name, date of birth, place of birth and citizenship details.
 You may also need their passport details if they had visited Australia in the past.